panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

   on: true,
   count: 0
 });

+state.on    // => true
+state.count // => 0
 ```

-`state` is composed of 2 state value: `state.on` and `state.count`.
+The state consists of a plain JavaScript object, having the properties `on` and `count`.

-The first one, `state.on`, holds a boolean value which indicates whether something is on or off.

-The same way `state.count` value holds a number denoting counting something, for example, how many times the user had clicked a button.
+The first property, `state.on`, holds a boolean value that indicates if a switch is *on* or *off*.
+The same way `state.count` holds a number denoting a counter, for example, how many times the user had clicked a button.

 What happens if you'd like to update such a compound state?
 Let's say you'd like to increase the counter by 1: